 Classes at Solstice make up a major part of the Solstice Sadhana Experience.
-We invite teachers to teach at Solstice in whom we have confidence to deliver the teachings under the time and space pressure-cooker that is Solstice.
+We invite teachers to come to our event whom we have confidence in.
 We know that there are so many wonderful and dedicated teachers out there.
 We all are teachers, whether we teach 7 classes a week or none at all.
 Some of us come to Solstice to recharge our batteries, and keep a low profile during the event.
 Others really want to plug in and teach during our Solstice events.
 Whether you've been teaching at Solstice for years, or want to apply to become a Solstice teacher, please read through our Solstice Programming Policy below.
 We've made it as transparent as possible.
 If you do want to become a Solstice teacher, you will find directions on how to apply below.

 Our Solstice Programming Policy

 There is a list of names and emails curated by previous years' programming managers from 3HO, IKYTA and KRI.
 We send everyone on this list invitations to teach at both Winter and Summer Solstice.

 All teachers remain on our Solstice Teacher Invitation List unless they ask us to be taken off or if there is an issue with their IKYTA/KRI membership or standing.
 In addition, 3HO reserves the right to remove teachers at any time.

 For people who want to get on the invitation list, there is an application: